damianhakert/damianhakert.github.io/source/_posts/2016-01-20-call-for-writers.markdown

 We’d love to share your first-timer insights with others.

 At this time, we're looking for experienced technical writers, with previously published examples to share.
-Even if your writing sample is published on your own blog, that is OK!
+Even if your writing sample is published on your own blog, that's OK!

-We're looking for two kinds of contribution.
+What we're looking for...

+- Brief "Quick tips" or feature highlights of less than 800 words.
-- In-depth tutorials 1,500+ words.
+- Short tutorials of 800+ words.
-- Simple tutorials or feature highlights 800+ words.
+- In-depth tutorials or opinion pieces of 1,500+ words.

 Review [our call for writers](/community/writers) for the kinds of topics we're looking for.